eslamElsheikh/mindchat/README.md

 This application deals with potentially sensitive mental health information.
 Ensure proper security measures are implemented before deploying in a production environment.

-## Contributing

-Contributions to MindChat are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer